sevamoo/SOMPY/README.md

 6- 1-d or 2-d SOM with only rectangular, planar grid. (works well in comparison with hexagonal shape, when I was checking in Matlab with somtoolbox).
 7- Different methods for function approximation and predictions (mostly using Sklearn).

-Thanks @sebastiandev the library is now standardized in pythonic tradition.
+Many thanks to @sebastiandev, the library is now standardized in a pythonic tradition.
 Here you can see some basic examples, showing how to use the library http://nbviewer.jupyter.org/gist/sevamoo/ec0eb28229304f4575085397138ba5b1 But I recommend you to go through the codes.
 There are several functionalities already implemented, but not documented.